eevirgen/address-book/README.md

 - **Repository Pattern:** Abstracts access to the collection of Person objects, allowing easy querying and manipulation.
 - **Dependency Inversion Principle (DIP):** High-level AddressBookReader depends on the PersonDataSource interface, not on the low-level implementation, promoting flexibility and easier testing.
 - **Data Mapper Pattern:** PersonMapper converts raw data into Person objects, isolating domain logic from data access and transformation.

+#### test
+- Unit and integration tests covering various scenarios and edge cases.
+- The goal is to provide a high level of coverage by thoroughly testing the domain models, data sources, mappers, readers, and the application itself